andrewburger/andrewburger.github.io/_posts/2023-08-21-life-should-be-complicated.md

 >
 > ~ *Confucius*
 >
-> May your desires be simple yet focused, your interests rich and complex, and your life as a whole be sufficiently complicated.
+> May your desires be simple yet focused, your interests rich and complex, and your experiences unexpectedly remarkable.
+May your life as a whole be meaningful and sufficiently complicated.

 I am giving myself an opportunity to explore this sentiment publicly and share my thoughts with you behind this statement.